oktadev/okta-blog/_source/_posts/2019-09-17-build-a-spring-boot-kotlin-app.md

 {% include setup/cli.md type="web" framework="Okta Spring Boot Starter" %}

-Now that you have your Okta application, you can use it to authenticate users in your Kotlin app.
+Now that you have your Okta OIDC application, you can use it to authenticate users in your Kotlin app.

 The last step is to modify your `greet` endpoint to pull the name from the authenticated user.
 Go to the `GreetController` class and apply the following changes: